-The long-term post-closure water quality model results (Table 5-9) was projected to have slightly elevated sulphate (50 mg/L) and metals (e.g., cadmium, cobalt, copper, iron, lead, nickel and zinc).
+The long-term post-closure water quality model results (Table 5-9) was projected to have slightly elevated sulphate (60 mg/L) and metals (e.g., cadmium, cobalt, copper, iron, lead, nickel and zinc).
 We note that this model assumes that the ML/ARD impacts that may occur during flooding have been mitigated.

 All results were conservative estimates in that they assume complete mixing of load within the open pit volume with no allowance for reactions that may occur within the flooded open pit.
 As described above, the initial results for elevated lead seepage from the covered TSF were equilibrated for solubility control by anglesite precipitation, which would be expected to occur.
 All other results are presented without geochemical equilibration.
-For this estimate the predominant source of load (83 to 89%) for sulphate, aluminum, cobalt, iron, and nickel is from possible acidic seepage from the covered WRSA.
-The dominant source of load for cadmium, copper, lead, and zinc (87 to 97%) is from the assumed acidic seepage from the TSF.
+For this estimate the predominant source of load (79 to 89%) for sulphate, aluminum, cobalt, iron, and nickel is from possible acidic seepage from the covered WRSA.
+The dominant source of load for cadmium, copper, lead, and zinc (87 to 97%) is from an assumed acidic load within the covered and lined TSF that may need to be intercepted and managed.